 - ITIL: Information Technology Infrastructure Library (called ITIL) is an ITSM framework designed to standardize the lifecycle of IT services.
 ITIL is arranged in five stages that cover the IT service lifecycle: service strategy, service design, service transition, service operation, and service improvement. - IT service management (ITSM): A set of practices that align IT services with the needs of your business. - Managed Monitoring Services (MMS): AMS operates its own monitoring system, Managed Monitoring Service (MMS), that consumes AWS Health events and aggregates Amazon CloudWatch data, and data from other AWS services, notifying AMS operators (online 24x7) of any alarms created through an Amazon Simple Notification Service (Amazon SNS) topic. - Namespace: When you create IAM policies or work with Amazon Resource Names (ARNs), you identify an AWS service by using a namespace.
 You use namespaces when identifying actions and resources.

 Service description

-AMS Accelerate is a service for managing operations of your AWS infrastructure.
+AMS Accelerate is an operation plan of the AWS Managed Services service for managing operations of your AWS infrastructure.